behldevansh/Tailhead_Forum/README.md

 ## Tech Used
-- NextJS for Server-side Rendering (SSR)
+- NextJS for Server-side Rendering (SSR).
-- Google Authentication using NextAuth
+- Google Authentication using NextAuth.
-- Tailwind
+- Tailwind for rapidly building custom user interfaces.
 - Prisma to write data in efficeint and secure way.
+- Redis for database cache
+- Zod to validate a wide variety of data structures

 ## Features
 - Login with Google using NextAuth.js.